View project cost

 |Actual Total||Total actual cost of all work plan tasks|

-Clicking Cost Details in the Project Cost portlet, you will see the above total cost is separated by expense type (capital and operating) and cost type (labor and non-labor).
+Click Cost Details in the Project Cost portlet, you can see the above total cost is separated by expense type (capital and operating) and cost type (labor and non-labor).

 View Financial Summary

-Clicking View Financial Summary in the project Cost portlet, you will open the project financial summary.
+Click View Financial Summary in the project Cost portlet to open the project financial summary.
 From the financial summary, you can: